intel-analytics/ipex-llm/ppml/docs/examples.md

 You just need to submit the configurations for the KMS and data sources in a manner similar to the following example.

-For KMS, you should first submit the number of kms 'spark.bigdl.kms.multikms.instance', and then submit the configurations for each KMS in turn:
+For KMS, you should first submit the number of kms `spark.bigdl.kms.multikms.instance`, and then submit the configurations for each KMS in turn:
 ```
 spark.bigdl.kms.multikms.instance=num of your kms
 // for each KMS